-Opportunities and challenges for the dual role of counsellor-researcher
+Opportunities and challenges for the dual role of counsellorresearcher

 In this section the intention was to avoid using the terms advantages and disadvantages, inferring a polarity but instead to use the concepts: opportunities, which identifies the benefits of the dual relationship; and challenges, which concerns issues that will need to be negotiated, to avoid potential fractures to the therapeutic relationship.
 A potential fracture may result in the client or counsellor becoming disengaged in the therapeutic alliance.
 For example, an ethical dilemma not dealt with sufficiently by the counsellor could result in the client having a lack of trust or the counsellor having a lack of empathy.
-In the present study, if the two issues regarding Shirley's request to change the terms regarding her religion and her country of origin had not been addressed using immediacy, this could have resulted in her losing trust and becoming disengaged in the therapeutic process or possibly withdrawing from the study altogether.
+In the present study, if the two issues regarding Shirley's request to change the terms regarding her religion and her country of origin had not been addressed using immediacy, this could have resulted in her losing trust and becoming disengaged in the therapeutic study altogether.